Jahwo's AddOn Writing Guide

 You don't need any programming experience if you want to follow this guide, but it would of course be helpful, as I can't possibly explain every nut, bolt and screw.
 Some talent for independent thinking might be useful, too.

-If any questions or problems occur, please feel free to ask me via PM or Comment.
+If any questions or problems occur, please feel free to ask me via with Comment.

 This guide has been written for learning-by-doing, so roll up your sleeves and prepare for hard work!